shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

   <figcaption>Example forecast for a Congestion point, leading to an example FlexRequest, both displayed in graphs</figcaption>
 </figure>

-In the example used in Figure 2-8, congestion is expected at ISP 2 at a certain congestion point.
+In the example used in the figure above, congestion is expected at ISP 2 at a certain congestion point.
 The FlexRequest is transmitted to all AGRs that have prosumers on the congestion point, requesting a decrease of consumption (or an increase of production) on ISP 2.
 If AGRs choose to shift consumption from ISP 2 to another ISP, the available spaces in the ISPs from the FlexRequest indicate that there is more room for consumption in ISP 5 than in ISP 1, 3 and 4.
 A flexibility offer with a consumption shift to ISP 5 is therefore more likely to be ordered.